 - $1,000,000 Disease-Policy Limit

 - $1,000,000 Disease-Each Employee

 [International Contracts: Individual countries laws and customs differ.
 For example, we know that minimum insurance commonly recommended and carried by US-based contractors may not be readily available.
 Most international contracts will require case-by-case review.
-Consult with Purchasing/OOR/OGC or the appropriate reviewer of the contract proposal; who can draw ORM in if necessary.]
+Consult with Purchasing/OOR/OUC or the appropriate reviewer of the contract proposal; who can draw ORM in if necessary.]